What will falls cost your hospital this year?

 This valuable information is the first step to understanding how accurate data leads to quality improvements when it comes to falls prevention at your hospital.

-To download the NDNQI Quality Brief, complete the following information:
+To download the NDNQI Quality Brief, please provide the following information:

 NDNQI helped us identify how to improve our fall and near-fall rates in our 93 bed neuro-rehab hospital in Colorado.